ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 - Long history of the Apache Way
 - Many painful lessons learned
-- Improvements and iteration in behaviors
+- Improvements from many sources
-- Copied by many other groups
+- Copied by other foundations
   - **What Can I Do Now?**

 ???
 But is that really important?
 You want to learn the behaviors, right?